Zo-Snow/todo-list/README.md

 Plus note:-

-I might add some more neat features later such as a cancel button when deciding to add a new task or a project and more c:
+I might add some more neat features later such as a cancel button when deciding to add a new task or a project, making the date display in the tasks and today's list's heading more beautifully in a nice format like "Tuesday, Feb 6 2024" and more c: